julien-lafont/protoless/docs/src/main/tut/message.md

 # Encode & decode protobuf messages

 Encoders and Decoders for protobuf messages can be created if 2 differents ways:
- - `Automatic derivation`: encoders & decoders will automatically be derived from your models.
+ - `Fully Automatic derivation`: encoders & decoders will automatically be derived from your models.
 All the fields in the proto schema **must** be numbered consecutively starting from one.
  - `Semi-automatic derivation` (**recommended**): you have to derive an encoder/decoder for each case class involved in protobuf serialization.
 You can derive with automatic field numbering, or configure a specific mapping.